The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 Motive #3: Professional sunk costs and face‑saving

-If your career (like most tenured academics) is built on bullshit:
+If your career (most woke academics/scientists) is built on bullshit:

 Purely socio‑economic explanations of inequality,